-To gain practical experience.
+Gain practical experience.
 Do you want to work in health or social work?
-Even if you seek a career in business, art, technology or science, the people skills and experiences you will gain as a volunteer will help you to excel.
+Even if you seek a career in business, art, technology or science, the people skills and experiences you gain as a volunteer will help you to excel.

-To network.
+Network!
 There are social and professional benefits from getting to know other good, caring people.
-Professionally, you never know who knows who, and your chance acquaintances made through performing volunteer work may reward you in the future.
-Numerous studies also suggest that networking and forming positive social affiliations will positively influence your mental health and moods.
+Acquaintances made through performing volunteer work are sure to reward you in the future.

-To improve your resume.
-If you are a student, gaining volunteer experience can make a great difference when you are applying to college or for scholarships.
-Even seasoned professionals will find that charitable extracurricular activities such as volunteer work are looked upon favorably in the corporate world and can help you get ahead.
+Improve your resume.
+Volunteer experience can make a great difference when you are applying to college, for scholarships or a job.
+Charitable extracurricular activities such as volunteer work are looked upon favorably in the corporate world and can help you get ahead.

-To feel good.
-Volunteering improves self esteem, reduces blood pressure, enhances the immune system, and decreases stress.
-Volunteers were also found to have lower premature death rates, less heart disease, and fewer health issues overall according to a study conducted by the Ontario Ministry of Health in Canada.
+Feel good.
+Volunteering improves self esteem, reduces blood pressure, enhances the immune system, and decreases stress, lower premature death rates, less heart disease, and fewer health issues overall, according to a study conducted by the Ontario Ministry of Health in Canada.
 Similar results linking stimulation in the brain’s pleasure center with committing unselfish acts was found by the National Institutes of Health in Maryland.
 It seems one of the best ways to improve the health of your heart is to use it in the caring service of others!